naraesk/krunner-translator/README.md

 1. Register at http://api.fanyi.baidu.com/
 2. Get an API key and an API secret from Consoles
 3. Copy the key to configuration dialog

-If you do not provide an api key only the translation via glosbe will work.

 ## Usage ##